BBong119/bbong119.github.io/dbr-detailed-info/manual/parameters/imageParmeter/IntermediateResultSavingMode.md

 ### Setting Methods

 #### As JSON Parameter
 `IntermediateResultSavingMode` as a JSON parameter is a JSON Object with several keys for setting the value of [arguments](#mode-arguments) correspondingly.
+Default values will be used if there is no manual setting.

 | Json Object |	Json Parameter Name | Value Type |
 | ----------- | ------------------- | ---------- |